vkkhare/sparse_transformers/whitepaper_sparse_llm_inference.md

 ## Acknowledgments

-We thank [acknowledgments].
-This work was supported by [funding sources].
+We thank the open-source community for PyTorch and HuggingFace Transformers.
+This work demonstrates the power of combining statistical theory with systems optimization.

 ---